Latitudeda/PhotoCAD_Docs/docs/en/09_api/elem_polyline.rst

 -----------

-The first example exercises width, offset, tangent, corner, extension, and cap controls.
+The first example exercises width, offset, tangent, corner, extension, and transform controls.
 The second shows a constant-width polyline.
+``cap_polyline`` uses simple raw coordinates without a transform so its rounded start and triangular end can be inspected directly.

 .. code-block:: python